 In June 2018, the Australian Commonwealth Director of Public Prosecutions ("CDPP") filed charges against Deutsche Bank for alleged criminal cartel offenses following a referral by the Australian Competition and Consumer Commission.
 CDPP alleges that the cartel conduct took place in connection with an institutional share placement by Australia and New Zealand Banking Group Limited in August 2015, on which Deutsche Bank acted as joint underwriter with other banks.
 CDPP has also charged other banks and individuals, including two former Deutsche Bank employees.
 Deutsche Bank AG and its former employees have been charged with two offences of making, and giving effect to, anti-competitive arrangements.
-Deutsche Bank AG and its former employees are defending these charges.
-The criminal trial in this matter has been scheduled to commence on 4 April 2022 before the Federal Court of Australia.
+On 11 February 2022, the CDPP withdrew the charges against Deutsche Bank AG and its former employees.